extism/dotnet-pdk/README.md

 dotnet build
 ```

 This will create a `MyPlugin.wasm` file in `bin/Debug/net8.0/wasi-wasm/AppBundle`.
-Now, you can try out your plugin by using any of our SDKs, or by using [Wasmtime](https://wasmtime.dev/):
+Now, you can try out your plugin by using any of [Extism SDKs](https://extism.org/docs/category/integrate-into-your-codebase), or by using [Wasmtime](https://wasmtime.dev/):
 ```
 wasmtime run ./bin/debug/net8.0/wasi-wasm/AppBundle/MyPlugin.wasm
 Hello, Wasi Console!